ryuuzaki42/02_Scripts_Linux/README.md

-## Scripts to make Slackware easier to use
+## Scripts to make Linux, with focus and test on Slackware, easier to use

 #### Useful links: